joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Here's an example I've seen a few times:

 A new senior leader in marketing joins the organisation.
-They want to make an impact and so ask a new creative agency to create a new look and feel for a high-profile marketing campaign.
-This new look and feel needs to be reflected in the website so new front-end components are also hastily worked on.
+They want to make an impact and so ask a creative agency to create a new look and feel for a high-profile marketing campaign.
+This new look and feel needs to be reflected in the website so front-end components are also hastily worked on.

-These new (un-tested) components replace the existing (accessible) design system &mdash; across various pages of the website.
+These new components are un-tested and replace the existing (accessible) design system components across various pages of the website.

 The result?
 Accessibility barriers for users.
 In some cases those users are completely blocked from interacting with campaign content.
 As a result, the campaign under-delivers.